JohnOmernik/swbf2bugs/README.md

 # swbf2bugs
 A demo repository to try and pull together all swbf2 bugs
 ------
 This is designed to be a demo repository.
-Ideally this would be run by DICE, however, if it becomes useful, we can as a community can use this to understand what is out there.
+Ideally this would be run by DICE or at least Co-run, however, if it becomes useful, we can as a community can use this to understand what is out there even if DICE does not want to comment or participate.
+(They are welcome to lurk and use this as well...)

 ### How to report a bug
 -----